nikonikpay/nikonikpay/README.md

-- 👋 Hi, I’m @nikonikpay
+- 👋 Hi, I'm Ali Nikpey.
+Niko is what i like to be called.
-- 👀 I’m interested in Progrmming
+- 👀 I'm a Full stack web developer
-- 🌱 I’m currently learning Swift
+- 🌱 I’m Using Java, Spring , Angular and Swift
 - 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me nikonikpay@gmail.com
 <!---